-One of the most popular colors in the plant world is orange.
-Fortunately, nature also gives us an abundance of plants that produce orange dyes.
+One of the most prominent colors in the plant world is orange and nature also gives us an abundance of plants that produce orange dyes.

 Alder Tree Bark

 Alder trees are common in the United States and across much of Europe with the red alder exclusive to the northwest portion of the United States.
 The thin outer bark is grey and typically covered with lichen while its inner bark is reddish-brown.
 The black alder is also known as the European alder.
 The grey alder is smaller, reaching a maximum height of just 15 feet.

 It is the bark of the alder that provides the tannin for dyeing fabrics.
 It must be gathered carefully so as not to harm the tree, and then boiled in water to release the orange dye.

 Barberry is a popular landscape shrub covered with dark red leaves and thorns because it will grow under almost any condition.